-In this work, we take a step further and use a more realistic approach for integrating Equation~\ref{eq:RM}, in order to mimic RM analysis for large field of views (FOVs).
-More specifically, our analysis aims at reproducing the full-sky mean RRM map, while posing the question: if future observations — such as those from the Square Kilometre Array (SKA) — allow us to map the full-sky RRM, would we be able to identify signatures of PMFs?
-We search for potentially detectable signatures of PMFs in the mean RRM since this statistic, although often neglected in recent studies under the assumption that it should be zero on average, produce PMF-dependent patterns on the sky (even when it is fluctuating around zero) which future observations might be able to detect.
+In this work, we take a step further and use a more realistic approach for integrating Equation~\ref{eq:RM}, in order to mimic RM analysis for large fields of view (FOVs).
+More specifically, our analysis aims to reproduce the full-sky mean RRM map, while posing the following question: if future observations — such as those from the Square Kilometre Array (SKA) — allow us to map the full-sky RRM, would we be able to identify the signatures of PMFs?
+We search for potentially detectable signatures of PMFs in the mean RRM since this statistic, although often neglected in recent studies under the assumption that it should be zero on average, produces PMF-dependent patterns on the sky (even when it is fluctuating around zero), which future observations might be able to detect.

-The paper is organised as follows: in Section~\ref{sec:Methods}, we describe our method of producing $\mathrm{RM_{IGM}}$ sample; in Section~\ref{sec:results}, we present our results, while the Section~\ref{sec:summ} gives conclusions and outlook.
+The paper is organised as follows.
+In Section~\ref{sec:Methods}, we describe our method of producing an $\mathrm{RM_{IGM}}$ sample.
+In Section~\ref{sec:results} we present our results, while Section~\ref{sec:summ} gives the conclusions and outlook.